redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|lifecycle-cpu-isolation
 Description|CPU isolation requires: For each container within the pod, resource requests and limits must be identical.
 Request and Limits are in the form of whole CPUs.
 The runTimeClassName must be specified.
 Annotations required disabling CPU and IRQ load-balancing.
 Result Type|informative
 Suggested Remediation|CPU isolation testing is enabled.
-Please ensure that all pods adhere to the CPU isolation requirements Best Practice Reference|https://to-be-done Section 3.5.5 Exception Process|There is no documented exception process for this.
+Please ensure that all pods adhere to the CPU isolation requirements.
+Best Practice Reference|https://to-be-done Section 3.5.5
+Exception Process|There is no documented exception process for this.
 Tags|common,telco,lifecycle